bhisaac/5eFP/5eFP-SRD.md

 ## Sneak Attack (Turn)

 You know how to strike subtly and exploit a foe’s distraction.
-You deal +1 damage to a creature you hit with an attack if you have advantage on the attack roll.
+You deal additional damage equal to LEVEL to a creature you hit with an attack if you have advantage on the attack roll.

 You don’t need advantage on the attack roll if another enemy of the target is within 1 square of it, that enemy isn’t incapacitated, and you don’t have disadvantage on the attack roll.